Frequently Asked Questions.

 We are asking people to come to Mass once a week.
 That can be any Mass on any day.
 Sunday may be busier so come during the week if you can.

 Everyone will be asked to use the hand gel on the way in and out.

-We are currently maintaining the 2 metre distance rule, so use of face coverings is optional.
-Please do not interact physically with other people.
+We are currently maintaining the 1 metre + distance rule, as the wearing of face coverings is mandatory (unless medically exempt) Please do not interact physically with other people.